gabrielbronk/TBRNA2025/README.md

 2)	DifferentialExpressionAnalysisPipeline

-This folder contains the pipeline to perform our differential expression analysis methodology as well as the logistic regression that computes relative risk estimates.
+This folder contains the pipeline to perform our differential expression analysis methodology.

 3)	Data